How To Fix Knee Pain

 Knee Pain Fix #7 - Good Range of Motion Without Twisting

 Your knee joint is shaped to bend and straighten.
 Unlike your shoulder or hip it is not supposed to "swivel" or twist much.
 Check and see if you twist your knees without knowing it.
 One common way to twist your knee is to plant your foot, then turn your body in a different direction without also moving the foot.
 People often do this going down stairs where the stairs turn.
 Or when changing direction in sports and running.
 Some people even do this walking and running, by stepping down, then letting the heel swing to the side while the foot stays planted on the ground.

 Twisting can wear away at the cushiony cartilage in your knee, called the meniscus.
 You can strain or tear your meniscus (and cruciate ligaments) suddenly from a big twist, or gradually by letting your weight fall inward, or by moving with your feet and knees pointing in different directions.
 The leg bones twist, step after step, day after day, year after year.

 People often injure their knee by twisting deliberately, doing common but bad stretches.
 They are stretching, but it is not a healthy or needed stretch.
 Twisting stretches the ligaments that hold the knee together.
 Overstretched ligaments can make the joint unstable, allowing the bones to rub and grind.
-That hurts and also slowly injures the joint.

 Your knee joint is not shaped to bend and twist to the side at the same time.